AdamGonda/adamgonda.com/_posts/2022-06-16-Start-modelling.md

 it's needed by loop again so it knows how to transform our unique game state to a common list of `game objects`

-Here I get the snake from our game state then mapping through it's body parts,
+Here I get snake from the game state then mapping through it's body parts,
 I add the `x` and `y` position to them, and a `tag` property.